lacodix/laravel-model-filter/docs/filter-types/belongs_to.md

 ```

 This will prepopulate a select filter with all the users in your users table, represended by the colum username.
-You can additionaly configure the id-table, if you use another table as key.
+You can additionaly configure the id-table, if you use another column as key.
 ```php
     protected string $relationModel = \App\Models\User::class;
     protected string $idColumn = 'key';